BaluchiNLP/BaluchiNLP.github.io/README.md

 ## Part 3: Model Development and Training
 ### 1. Tokenization
+Tokenization is a crucial preprocessing step in Natural Language Processing (NLP) and Machine Translation (MT), where text is split into meaningful units such as words, phrases, or symbols.
+This step is essential for transforming natural language into a form that a machine learning model can understand and process.
+There are many tokenizer from LLM (Large Language Model) devlopers such as OpenAI and Google.
+OpenAI's opensource version of Tokenizer named [Tiktoken](https://github.com/openai/tiktoken), primarily designed for use with OpenAI's large language models like GPT-4 and ChatGPT.
+It uses Byte pair encoding (BPE); is a way of converting text into tokens.

 - **Tools and Tutorials**: Utilizing pre-existing tools like Wordpiece or SentencePiece for preprocessing and tokenization tasks.
 [Tokenizer Tutorial](https://huggingface.co/transformers/v3.4.0/tokenizer_summary.html)

 ### 2. Framework and Model Selection